Skip to main content

 Usage Example

-const project = client.project({ org_id: 'acme_corp', project_id: 'internal_ai' });
+const project = client.project({ org_id: 'org_123', project_id: 'proj_456' });

-await project.create({ description: 'AI assistant memory storage' });
+await project.create({ description: 'AI Assistant Context' });

 // 2.
-Check how much memory we have stored
+Check the memory footprint

 const count = await project.getEpisodicCount();